 Canister vacuums are bare-floor champions

 The biggest decision to make when buying a canister vacuum is choosing between bagged and bagless models.
-There are pros and cons to each type: Bagged canister vacuums require replacement bags that are generally affordable.
+There are pros and cons to each type: Bagged canister vacuums require replacement bags that are generally very affordable, but you need to keep an eye on them and replace them when they're full.
+Some bags are reported as easier to change out than others.
 Bagless canister vacuums have dirt canisters that must be emptied, which can be a messy process.
-Most owners suggest doing it outdoors or holding the dirt cup in a garbage can to avoid dust and debris flying back into the room you just cleaned.
+That said, manufacturers are getting better about improving their systems to minimize reintroducing dust into the air, and owners say that taking a bagless vacuum outside to empty it helps as well.

-There's also no clear correlation between cost and performance among canister vacuums, and prices vary widely.
-If you only need to vacuum bare floors, it is possible to find a decent, basic model for less than $100, although machines in this price range may not perform well on deep-pile carpets, rugs or upholstery.
+There's no clear correlation between cost and performance among canister vacuums, and prices vary widely.
+The most expensive vacuum in this report has just the basic set of accessories; one of the cheapest has a full range.
+If you only need to vacuum bare floors, it is possible to find a decent, basic model for less than $100, although machines in this price range might not perform well on deep-pile carpets, rugs or upholstery.

 To choose the best canister vacuums for pet-hair removal and bare floors, as well as the best canister vacuums overall, we evaluated thousands of owner reviews across retail sites to see how the vacuum performs in real-world use.
 These owner reviews also provide a window into long-term durability, as many users come back months or even years later to update their original reviews.
 In addition, we examined the results of professional tests conducted by ConsumerReports.org, Reviewed.com and TheSweetHome.com.
 The result of our research is our top recommendations for the best canister vacuums for any home, lifestyle, or need.

 Best Canister Vacuums: These canister vacuums excel at various tasks, including carpet, hard floors and in sucking up pet hair.
 We found a top canister vacuum for any home or budget.